 Take your garlic bulb and cut it in half like this:

 Put your garlic cut side up on a small sheet of foil.
-Drizzle with the olive oil and sprinkle with a pinch of salt.
-Grind some pepper over it.
+Add a tablespoon or so of water.
 Close the foil up around the garlic and throw in the oven.

 Its going to be in there for about an hour so if you have anything else to bake throw it in too!
 (I baked some sweet potatoes and russet potatoes.)